offmywave011/masterconcrete/Getting-started.md

         }
     }

-Afterwards, you can add dependency to your project:
+Afterwards, you can add a dependency to your project:

     compile "io.scanbot:sdk-package-1:$latestVersion"